IsraaMohamedHamid/Google-Data-Analytics-Capstone-Case-Study-1/README.md

 ### **Guiding questions**
 **● How should you organize your data to perform analysis on it?**
+To perform analysis on the data, it is important to organize it in a structured and logical manner.
+This typically involves structuring the data in a tabular format, where each row represents an individual observation or data point, and each column represents a specific variable or attribute.
+Additionally, it is beneficial to ensure that the data is properly labeled with meaningful column names and that the data types are appropriately assigned to each variable.

 **● Has your data been properly formatted?**
+Yes, prior to analysis, I have ensured that the data has been properly formatted.
+This includes checking for consistency in data formats across variables, such as date formats, numeric formats, and categorical formats.
+I have also addressed any formatting issues or inconsistencies, such as leading or trailing spaces, inconsistent capitalization, or inconsistent encoding, to ensure that the data is in a clean and consistent format for analysis.

 **● What surprises did you discover in the data?**
+During the analysis, I encountered several surprises in the data.
+These surprises could include unexpected patterns, outliers, inconsistencies, or unexpected relationships between variables.
+These surprises provide valuable insights and may require further investigation or exploration to better understand the underlying factors contributing to these findings.

 **● What trends or relationships did you find in the data?**
+In the data analysis, I have identified various trends and relationships.
+These could include patterns over time, correlations between variables, group comparisons, or associations between different attributes.
+By exploring these trends and relationships, I can gain a deeper understanding of the data and uncover valuable insights that can inform business decisions.

 **● How will these insights help answer your business questions?**
+These insights derived from the data analysis will play a crucial role in answering the business questions at hand.
+By identifying trends and relationships in the data, I can provide valuable insights that help understand how annual members and casual riders use Cyclistic bikes differently.
+These insights can inform strategic decision-making, marketing campaigns, pricing strategies, and operational improvements to cater to the unique needs and preferences of each customer segment.
+Ultimately, these insights will enable Cyclistic to optimize its services and enhance customer satisfaction and retention.

 ### **Key tasks**
 **1. Aggregate your data so it’s useful and accessible.** - completed